 Offering free barista-style coffees, even ice-cream, is guaranteed to be a draw for the crowds and a great conversation starter.

-Free quality refreshments isn’t just a magnet to attract delegates – by playing with the senses, you’re helping embed your experience, your brand, in the minds of your target audience, who will walk away with the perception that you and your company strive for quality and customer satisfaction in everything they do.
+Free quality refreshments isn’t just a magnet to attract delegates – by playing with the senses, you’re helping embed your experience, your brand, in the minds of your target audience, who will walk away with the perception that you and your company strive for quality and customer satisfaction in everything you do.

 5 – Get to them before they get there